Pi-Squared-Inc/proof-checker-public/Performance.md

 A logical proof checker can automatically verify `proof_check(PI(Pgm, PL))`.
 We then generate a ZK proof demonstrating the correctness of an execution trace of `proof_check`.

-In essence, we generate a ZK proof that validates the correctness of a logical proof, which in turn verifires the correctness of `Pgm` written in language `PL`.
+In essence, we generate a ZK proof that validates the correctness of a logical proof, which in turn verifies the correctness of `Pgm` written in the language `PL`.
 This is why we refer to this benchmark set as Proofs of Proofs--it generates (ZK) proofs of (logical) proofs.

 ## ZK Backend Evaluation
 This describes the ZK backends we evaluated, including details on their performance.